Gary Larson: Online presence

 Since 1999, Larson has objected to his work being displayed on the internet, and has been sending takedown notices to owners of fan websites and users posting his cartoons.
 In a personal letter included with the requests, Larson claimed that his work is too personal and important to him to have others "take control of it".
 In 2007, he also published an open letter on the web to the same effect.
-Larson has been criticized for not providing a legitimate online source for The Far Side series and negatively compared to cartoonists who have embraced the internet.

 In September 2019, The Far Side website stated that "a new online era of the Far Side is coming!"
 On December 17, 2019, www.thefarside.com, authorized by Larson, and dedicated to The Far Side cartoon series went live on the internet.
-On July 7, 2020, Larson released a new section of The Far Side website entitled "New Stuff".
+On July 8, 2020, Larson released a new section of The Far Side website titled "New Stuff".